-This Management's Discussion and Analysis ("MD&A") should be read in conjunction with the audited consolidated financial statements and related notes thereto of Harvest One Cannabis Inc. ("Harvest One" or "us" or "we" or "our" or the "Company") for the year ended June 30, 2021, which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+This Management's Discussion and Analysis ("MD&A") should be read in conjunction with the unaudited condensed consolidated interim financial statements and related notes thereto of Harvest One Cannabis Inc. ("Harvest One" or "us" or "we" or "our" or the "Company") for the three months ended September 30, 2021, and the audited annual consolidated financial statements for the year ended June 30, 2021, which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 All amounts are expressed in thousands of Canadian dollars, except for share and per share amounts, unless otherwise stated.
-This MD&A has been prepared as of October 28, 2021 and includes certain statements that may be deemed "forward-looking statements".
-Additional information relating to the Company, is available under the Company's profile at www.sedar.com.
+This MD&A has been prepared as of November 29, 2021 and includes certain statements that may be deemed "forward-looking statements".
+Additional information relating to the Company is available under the Company's profile at www.sedar.com.